Netherlands–Poland relations: Early history

-Modern ties
+20th century

 After the World War I and the rebirth of Poland, two countries once again established relations.
+Trade contacts have been revived.
+The Dutch company Philips has launched an electric lamp factory and a scientific research laboratory in Poland.
+The ORP Sęp and ORP Orzeł submarines of the Polish Navy were built in the Netherlands, co-designed by Polish engineer Kazimierz Leski.

-However, there were little to no formal connections until the World War II when Nazi Germany launched invasions on both nations.
+There were little to no formal connections until the World War II when Nazi Germany launched invasions on both nations.
 Being victims of Nazi brutality, Poles and Dutch shared common frontier fighting against the Nazis.
+Dutch prisoners of war were held alike Polish POWs in several German prisoner-of-war camps in Poland, including Stalag II-B, Stalag II-D, Stalag XXI-A, Stalag XXI-C, Stalag XXI-D, Stalag 327, Stalag 357, Stalag 369, Stalag 371, Stalag Luft III, Stalag Luft VII, Oflag VIII-C and Oflag XXI-C. 18 Dutch POWs escaped from the Oflag XXI-C camp in Ostrzeszów, most likely in cooperation with the Polish resistance.
+Dutch people, alongside Poles and other nationals, were also among the prisoners of the particularly notorious Nazi German camps in Żabikowo, Miłoszyce, Brzeg Dolny, Świecko and Słońsk.
 The 1st Polish Armoured Division joined as part of the Allies led by the United Kingdom participated in Dutch liberation war against Nazis, and was praised for its valiant efforts on its fight to free both Poland and the Netherlands.

-However, after the World War II, the Netherlands and Poland was completely cut off for the second time, with Poland fell to the communists controlled by the Soviet Union at the Eastern Bloc; while the Netherlands were part of Western Bloc of the Cold War.
-Nonetheless, Dutchmen supported Solidarity movement to topple the communists in Poland, which was a complete success and overthrowing communist rule in Central and Eastern Europe together.
+However, after the World War II, the Netherlands and Poland was completely cut off for the second time, with Poland falling to the communists controlled by the Soviet Union at the Eastern Bloc; while the Netherlands were part of Western Bloc of the Cold War.
+In the 1970s, economic exchanges resumed and a number of economic treaties were signed between the Netherlands and Poland.
+Dutchmen supported Solidarity movement to topple the communists in Poland, which was a complete success and overthrowing communist rule in Central and Eastern Europe together.

-Trade, people and cooperation
+Trade

 The Netherlands is now Poland's no.1 investor among European Union, in total €30,3 billion in 2015.
 There are about 2,500 enterprises operating in the Polish market with Dutch shareholding that are employing over 120,000 people in Poland.

+Diaspora

-Polish diaspora also exist in the Netherlands, and is perceived well by the Dutch locals.
+Polish diaspora exists in the Netherlands, and is perceived well by the Dutch locals.
 Polish immigrants form the sixth largest immigration group to the Netherlands.

-Two countries maintain close tie in other links, with both being members of the European Union, NATO and OECD.

-The Netherlands and Poland are the scheduled hosts of the 2022 FIVB Volleyball Women's World Championship.
+the European Union and NATO

+While the Netherlands was one of the founding members of the EU, Poland joined the EU in 2004.
+While the Netherlands was one of the founding members of NATO, Poland joined NATO in 1999.
+The Netherlands fully supported Poland's application to join NATO, which resulted in membership on 12 March 1999, and then the European Union, which resulted in membership on 1 May 2004.

+As part of the NATO alliance, Dutch air forces stationed in Poland shot down several Russian drones during the 2025 Russian drone incursion into Poland.